 - God is offering you deep peace, John 14:27.
 Jesus tells us to take charge of our hearts and not let them be troubled, but rather to set our minds on His peace that He offers us as a gift.

-So, what did you think about the facts in these Bible verses about worry?
-Do you see how the simple truths in these Scriptures can help us fight worry and fear, and choose instead to trust in God’s protection?
-Feeding our spirits with Scripture shifts our focus off the darkness of the fear and onto resting in God’s all-powerful care and promised help.
+So, what did you think about the facts in these Bible verses for anxiety and worry?
+Do you see how the simple truths in these Scriptures can help us fight worry, fear, and anxious thoughts and choose instead to trust in God’s protection?
+Feeding our spirits with Scripture shifts our focus off the darkness of fear and onto resting in God’s all-powerful care and promised help.
 When we realize our God is able to protect us—even miraculously—we can leave fear and worry behind.
 But we need to practice this process afresh every day.

 How to Use These Verses

-So, here’s to using Bible verses about worry to make our daily fears submit to the truth of our loving Father who is for us in every way and is more than enough to protect us and provide for us in every situation.
+- So, here’s to using Bible verses for anxiety and worry to make our daily fears submit to the truth of our loving Father who is for us in every way and is more than enough to protect us and provide for us in every situation.
 Let’s be intentional about rehearsing in our minds what is true about our God, our mighty warrior, our refuge, our light, and our protector.
 This is how to leave worry and fear in the dust.